jowagner/tbev-prediction/README.md

 TODO:
 * re-construct what Python environments are needed and when they need to be activated
-* Provide dummy script for the parse tree combiner as we here only explore scenarios with 1 system output.
-Add warning in main script if hard-coded settings are changed.

 ### UUParser with Our Multi-Treebank Extension